 Regular repositioning is crucial for bedridden individuals who cannot move independently.
-Proper positioning allows relaxation, reduces discomfort, and helps prevent skin injuries and pain associated with prolonged immobility.
+Proper positioning allows relaxation, reduces discomfort, and can help prevent skin injuries and pain associated with prolonged immobility.

 Maintenance of body functions

 We are today well aware of how important it is to prevent pressure and shear with an appropriate resting position 24 hours a day, 7 days a week, as it contributes to maintaining body functions and achieving rest and quality sleep, both of great importance for rehabilitation and for a good quality of life.

-At the same time, appropriate positioning helps prevent long-term consequences such as contractures, pain, and pressure ulcers.
-Ilmmedia LeanOnMe consists of a wide range of multipurpose positioning cushions, which contribute to a better life quality experience through:
+At the same time, appropriate positioning can help prevent long-term consequences including, but not limited to, contractures, pain, and pressure ulcers.
+Ilmmedia LeanOnMe consists of a wide range of multipurpose positioning cushions, which can contribute to a better life quality through:

 - Pressure relief

 - Prophylactic effect

 - Pain relief

 - Calming effect

 - Non-pharmacological benefits